 “Tosh.
 The product shines through.
 If the next Apple Air laptop had no logo, it would look even cooler, and sell just as well.
 That said, O2/Orange/Vodaphone — where there is little tangeable product — relies very heavily on branding to differentiate.
 Apple just isn’t a useful argument parameter.
 It’s the exception, not the rule.”

-On the face of it, Manchipp and Lloyd disagree, but I think they’ll agree about a lot.
-Logos can be very important, but shouldn’t be looked at purely in isolation.
-Here’s one of Manchipp’s projects that makes use of similar mosaics to identify the brand.
+On the face of it, Manchipp and Lloyd disagree, but I’m sure they’ll agree that while logos can be important, they shouldn’t be looked at in isolation.
+Here’s one of Manchipp’s projects making use of similar mosaics to identify the brand.

 Full Design Week article here.